Mofrubayet/PowerShell-Cheat-Sheet/README.md

 ##### Summary: Studied PowerShell remoting and session management using `Invoke-Command`, `New-PSSession`, and `Enter-PSSession` to run commands remotely.
 Used `Get-Module -PSSession` to check available modules in sessions and learned how to list network adapters with `Get-RemoteNetAdapter`.
 This reinforced understanding of remote management, crucial for handling systems across networks.

 #### Classwork 6: CIM/WMI Cmdlets and Troubleshooting
-##### Summary: Used CIM/WMI cmdlets like Get-CimInstance and Get-WmiObject to query system information such as network adapter settings and hotfix details.
-Explored Win32_NetworkAdapterConfiguration and Win32_BIOS classes to gather specific configuration data.
+##### Summary: Used CIM/WMI cmdlets like `Get-CimInstance` and `Get-WmiObject` to query system information such as network adapter settings and hotfix details.
+Explored `Win32_NetworkAdapterConfiguration` and `Win32_BIOS` classes to gather specific configuration data.
 This enhanced the understanding of how to use CIM/WMI cmdlets for system analysis and troubleshooting.

 #### Classwork 7: Profile Script Creation and Variables
-##### Summary: Created a custom profile script with New-Item and edited it using $PROFILE.
-Learned variable handling, including variable naming, types, and the use of $() for subexpression.
+##### Summary: Created a custom profile script with `New-Item` and edited it using `$PROFILE`.
+Learned variable handling, including variable naming, types, and the use of `$()` for subexpression.
 This practice emphasized how to set up scripts that run on PowerShell startup and how to declare and use variables efficiently.

 #### Classwork 8: Bowling Score Script
 ##### Summary: Developed a PowerShell script to collect bowling scores, validate user input, and display results.
 Used a loop to gather 9 scores, stored them in an array, and printed them with labels for each frame.
-The script also saved scores to a text file using Out-File.
+The script also saved scores to a text file using `Out-File`.
 This task reinforced array handling, user input validation, and file writing.

 #### Classwork 9: Running and Scheduling PowerShell Scripts
-##### Summary: Created a script to list running services using Get-Service and learned how to schedule it as a task with New-ScheduledTask and Register-ScheduledTask.
+##### Summary: Created a script to list running services using `Get-Service` and learned how to schedule it as a task with `New-ScheduledTask` and `Register-ScheduledTask`.
 This task emphasized the automation of PowerShell scripts to run at login and how to use Task Scheduler for task management and execution.

 #### Classwork 10: Creating Shared Folders and Printers
-##### Summary: Learned how to create shared folders between two servers using New-SmbShare and set permissions with Set-SmbShare.
-Practiced adding a printer using Add-Printer, configuring it for network sharing.
+##### Summary: Learned how to create shared folders between two servers using `New-SmbShare` and set permissions with `Set-SmbShare`.
+Practiced adding a printer using `Add-Printer`, configuring it for network sharing.
 This demonstrated the setup of shared resources and network printer integration, essential for collaboration and resource management across systems.